-- Recommended land uses for the site (ie. housing, commercial, education, healthcare services, etc.)
+- Recommended land uses for the site (example: housing, commercial, education, healthcare services, etc.).

-- An identification and mix of housing options (ie. market leasehold, non-profit, co-op, affordable housing, mental health supportive housing, etc.)
+- An identification and mix of housing options (example: market leasehold, non-profit, co-op, affordable housing, mental health supportive housing, etc.)

-- A landscape and open-space-use strategy (ie. parks, cemetery, walking paths, trails, community gardens, protected wildlife areas, etc.)
+- A landscape and open-space-use strategy (example: parks, cemetery, walking paths, trails, community gardens, protected wildlife areas, etc.).

-- A heritage strategy to protect buildings, archaeological sites and spiritual areas
+- A heritage strategy for archaeological sites, spiritual areas and the built environment.

-- A proposed transportation strategy (ie. cycling, pedestrian, transit, vehicular connections, etc.)
+- A proposed transportation strategy (example: cycling, pedestrian, transit, vehicular connections, etc.).

-- A plan for how sustainability, including resiliency to climate change, will be achieved onsite
+- A plan for how sustainability, including resiliency to climate change, is prioritized.

-- A plan for site amenities (ie. recreational facilities, artwork, cultural spaces, etc.)
+- A plan for site amenities (example: recreational facilities, artwork, cultural spaces, etc.).